-Yamaha Motor has established an Executive Personnel Committee, which is involved in nominations and remuneration, as a voluntary advisory body of the Board of Directors, to improve transparency and validity in appointments and dismissals of executives and determining their remuneration, among other objectives.
+- 2. Matters to be delegated to Executive Officers - Matters related to the execution of business operations - Formulating the Medium-Term Management Plan, annual management plans and other plans and decision-making on the execution thereof, preparing the draft of financial results, formulating individual business strategies, decision-making on the execution of operations such as development, production and sales, developing risk management systems, and other related matters - Other matters delegated by the Board of Directors, excluding matters to be judged and determined by the Board of Directors - 3.
+Executive Personnel Committee in appointments and dismissals of executives and determining their remuneration, among other objectives.
 Matters deliberated upon at the Executive Personnel Committee are reported to the Board of Directors.
 In the role related to "nominations," the Executive Personnel Committee deliberates upon the appointments and dismissals of the Chief Executive Officer, Directors, Audit & Supervisory Board Members and Executive Officers, as well as the selection of candidates for such senior management positions and their development plans, while confirming future management strategies and personnel requirements for putting them into practice, among other things.